Skip to main content

 Tip

-After configuration, be sure to check if /boot/initramfs-*.img contains RAID modules:
+Check if /boot/initramfs-*.img contains RAID modules:

 > `lsinitrd /boot/initramfs-*.img | grep raid`